-With the setting CO5 -> F07 - 1, the binary output BA13 is set when an error occurs.
+With the setting CO5 -> F07 - 1, the binary output BA13 is set when an operational fault occurs, which causes a change in state of error status register.
+The setting bA = 1 causes the binary output BA13 to close when a fault occurs.